Testing the Untestable: An SEO Title Tag Experiment

 Testing title tags: the workaround

-Get Elastic reader Sander Daniels' team at Thumbtack.com found a workaround to A/B testing title tags in aggregate, described in this case study.
+Get Elastic reader Sander Daniels' team at Thumbtack.com found a workaround to A/B testing title tags in aggregate.
 Using a home-grown testing platform in its ecommerce back end, the test ran for 7 days, Thumbtack split its URLs into 3 buckets, each containing thousands of URLs.
 The buckets consisted of a control and 2 challenging formats.

 Control: Looking for the best [Service] in [City Name]?
 Challenger A: Get Free Quotes Today From [Service] In [City Name] Challenger B: [Service] in [City Name] – Get Free Quotes Today